imCodePartnerAB/iVIS/docs/api/activities.rst

 .. note::
     Max file size can not be more than 20 Mb

-    When you upload file -> on server fill file_name property with appropriate activity
+    When you upload file -> on server fill file_name property in appropriate activity

 Parameters response:
 ~~~~~~~~~~~~~~~~~~~~